MrWolfZ/ngrx-forms/docs/FORM_GROUPS.md

 ## Form Groups

-Groups are collections of controls.
+Groups are collections of named controls.
 Just like controls groups are represented as plain state objects.
 The state of a group is determined almost fully by its child controls (with the exception of `errors` which a group can have by itself).
 Group states have the following shape:

 ```typescript
 export interface KeyValue { [key: string]: any; }